Rose City Dental Care in Portland, Oregon

 Oral Cancer Screenings

 When diagnosed in the earliest stages, oral cancer patients have a 90% chance of successful recovery.
 However, statistics related to oral cancer tell us that not enough cases are diagnosed in these treatable stages.
 One person dies every hour from oral cancer, and more than 50% of those diagnosed annually do not live more than five years beyond diagnosis.
-The Blooming Dental team is dedicated to helping our patients reduce the risk for oral cancer and improve their odds of making a full recovery by providing screenings for oral cancer as part of every six-month dental checkup.
+The Rose City Dental team is dedicated to helping our patients reduce the risk for oral cancer and improve their odds of making a full recovery by providing screenings for oral cancer as part of every six-month dental checkup.

 As teeth develop, ingested fluoride found in tap water and other foods and beverages we consume strengthens the developing enamel.
 Once teeth erupt from the gums, topical fluoride is necessary to fortify enamel and protect patients from potential damage caused by decay.
 Fluoridated toothpaste and mouthwashes may offer adequate fluoride for many patients, but for those in need of additional help, we offer topical fluoride treatments as part of six-month checkups.
 We typically recommend fluoride treatment for young patients, but we may also encourage adults who are prone to decay to receive topical fluoride applications.